fxd24/fxd24.github.io/content/posts/data_pipeline.md

     @abstractmethod
     def adapt(self, raw: Any) -> list["NewsEvent"]: ...
 ```
-# TODO more conversational.
-What is a fetcher and so on.

 Concrete implementations are small and focused:

 - Fetchers: `src/sources/fetchers.py` (`JSONAPIFetcher`, `RSSFetcher`, `HackerNewsFetcher`)
 - Adapters: `src/sources/adapters.py` (`GitHubStatusAdapter`, `RSSAdapter`, etc.)

 ## Repositories: start in-memory, swap later

 A repository abstracts storage behind a tiny interface.
 Start with in-memory for speed; swap to a persistent implementation without touching ingestion code.
-This keeps early iteration fast and later migrations boring.
-TODO a reader does not know what in-memory is, explain it.
+“In‑memory” simply means data lives in the app’s RAM and disappears on restart.
+This isperfect for local development and tests.
+This keeps early iteration fast and later migrations excitingly short.

 The repository interface in `src/repositories/news_event_repository.py` lets you switch storage without touching ingestion code.